Thinornis

-Thinornis is a genus of plovers, comprising two extant and threatened species.
-It is sometimes considered a synonym of Charadrius.
+Thinornis is a genus of plovers in the family Charadriidae.

 Taxonomy

 The genus Thinornis was introduced in 1844 by the English zoologist George Robert Gray to accommodate a single species, Thinornis rossii G.R.
-Gray which is now considered a junior synonym of Charadrius movaeseelandiae J.F.
+Gray, which is now considered a junior synonym of Charadrius novaeseelandiae J.F.
 Gmelin, the shore plover.
 The genus name combines the Ancient Greek this meaning "beach" or "sand" with ornis meaning "bird".
+Genetic studies have shown that Thinornis is sister to the genus Charadrius.